-Second Q Second Quarter Half
+Third (Third Quarter -Date

 (In millions) 2014 2013 2014 2013

-Sales \$1,491 \$781 \$3,032 \$1,597
+Sales \$1,522 \$811 \$4,554 \$2,408

-% change 91% (2)% 90% (2)%
+% change 88% (2)% 89% (2)%

-Division operating income \$ 59 \$ 31 \$ 99 \$ 57
+Division operating income \$ 67 \$ 39 \$ 165 \$ 96

-% of sales 4% 4% 3% 4%
+% of sales 4% 5% 4% 4%

-Sales in our North American Business Solutions Division increased 91% in the second quarter of 2014 compared to sales in the same period in the prior year, primarily as a result of the addition of OfficeMax 2014 sales of \$699 million.
-Excluding the OfficeMax sales, second quarter 2014 sales would have increased 1%.
-As the integration of the two companies evolves, the delineation of the contribution from the separate companies is becoming less clear.
+Sales in our North American Business Solutions Division increased 88% in the third quarter of 2014 compared to sales in the same period in the prior year, primarily as a result of the addition of OfficeMax 2014 sales of \$686 million.
+Excluding the OfficeMax sales, third quarter 2014 sales would have increased 3%.
+As the integration of the two companies continues, the delineation of the contribution from the separate companies is diminishing.

-Sales under the Office Depot banner in the second quarter of 2014 compared to the same period in 2013 increased in the contract and direct channels.
-The increase in the contract channel includes benefit from the integration as sales are recorded in the combined entity's systems and presented under the Office Depot banner.
-Online sales through the direct channel increased during the second quarter of 2014, reflecting efforts to enhance the Internet shopping offering and experience.
+Sales under the Office Depot banner in the third quarter of 2014 compared to the same period in 2013 increased in the contract and direct channels.
+Sales increase in the North American Business Solutions Division include benefits from the integration as sales are recorded in the combined entity's systems and presented under the Office Depot banner.
+However, sales in the merged business in Canada have shown declines compared to earlier quarters of 2014, in part reflecting the closing of Grand & Toy stores during the second quarter of 2014.
+Online sales through the direct channel increased during the third quarter of 2014, reflecting efforts to enhance the Internet shopping offering and experience.
 The increased online sales were partially offset by reduced call center sales.
 We anticipate this shift in customer shopping preference will continue.
 On a product category basis under the Office Depot banner, sales increased across all categories.

-Division operating income for the second quarter of 2014 was \$59 million, compared to \$31 million in the same period of the prior year.
-Division operating income as a percentage of sales in the second quarter of 2014 remained consistent with the percentage in the same period in 2013.
-Gross profit margin decreased reflecting in part the impact of adding OfficeMax contract channel customers with a higher mix of lower margin accounts, as well as the impact of the Grand & Toy operations that experienced a decline in gross margin rate in 2014.
+Division operating income for the third quarter of 2014 was \$67 million, compared to \$39 million in the same period of the prior year.
+Division operating income as a percentage of sales in the third quarter of 2014 decreased to 4% compared to 5% in the same period in 2013.
+Gross profit margin decreased reflecting in part the impact of adding OfficeMax contract channel customers with a higher mix of lower margin accounts.
 The Company will focus on improving the overall mix of customers and offering margin enhancing products and services to align more with the Office Depot contract channel customers.
-The gross profit margin decrease was offset by lower advertising expense as a percentage of sales across the channels compared to the prior year.
-This benefit reflects efficiencies of combining the companies.
-Division operating income for the second quarter of 2014 includes the positive contribution from the Merger.
+The gross profit margin decrease was offset by lower advertising and payroll expense as a percentage of sales across this Division compared to the prior year.
+These benefits reflect efficiencies of combining the companies.

-In the first half of 2014, sales in our North American Business Solutions Division increased 90% compared to sales in the same period in the prior year, primarily as a result of the addition of OfficeMax 2014 sales of \$1,442 million.
-Excluding the OfficeMax sales, first half 2014 sales would been consistent with the first half of 2013.
+In year-to-date 2014, sales in our North American Business Solutions Division increased 89% compared to sales in the same period in the prior year, primarily as a result of the addition of OfficeMax 2014 sales of \$2,128 million.
+Excluding the OfficeMax sales, year-to-date 2014 sales would have increased 1% compared to year-to-date 2013.
+The factors discussed impacting the third quarter of 2014 sales, gross profit, and advertising expenses are also reflective of those impacting year-to-date.

-In 2014, the Company closed the 19 Grand & Toy stores in Canada that were added as part of the Merger.
+In year-to-date 2014, the Company closed the 19 Grand & Toy stores in Canada that were added as part of the Merger.
 Because this decision was after the Merger date, the fair value of assets for these locations recognized in purchase accounting has been written down to the amount recoverable through operations.
-That impairment charge has been reflected in the Asset impairments line in the Condensed Consolidated Statement of Operations and as a Corporate charge not included in determination of Division operating income.
+That impairment charge has been reflected in the Asset impairments line in the Condensed Consolidated Statement of Operations and as a Corporate charge, not included in determination of Division operating income.